sansbacher/docs/git/README.md

 **Create a new/empty local repo** in the current directory, which means Git adds a hidden `.git/` folder to hold the Index.
 You should then add some files, esp. a `.gitignore` text file to list any files to ignore, see structure here: <https://guide.freecodecamp.org/git/gitignore>
-And many preconfigured .gitignore files can be found here: <https://github.com/github/gitignore>
+And many pre-configured .gitignore files can be found here: <https://github.com/github/gitignore>
 `git init`

 **Add a Remote repo to an existing local repo**.
 Can have more than one Remote.